30 Board Games that my Teenagers and Tweens Highly Recommend

 9. Trivial Pursuit

 We have the travel version of this game which comes in a very handy portable box.
 I prefer this version to the full game as it is compact and has a couple of extra features that the original game doesn’t have such as block and steal cards which add an extra twist.
-Suitable for ages 8 and up, I have incuded links to both the tavel version and the original board game below:
+Suitable for ages 8 and up.
+Click the image below to find out more information.

 10. Blue Lagoon